IvanWoo22/NJU_seq/README.md

 rm data/ath_protein_coding.fa
 ```

-## 3. Data Selection and quality overview
+## 3. Data Selection and quality overview.
 #### Select data for analysing.
 Get the sequencing clean data from `MgR_data`.
 *The representation of `ID` can be found in [`sample_list.csv`](/sample_list.csv).*